MaximilianHanussek/BOOTABLE/README.md

 - $dataset:   with -d flag medium  -> ERR016155.filt.fastq
 - $dataset:   with -d flag large   -> ERR251006.filt.fastq

 - If your tool produces any ouptut you can also let handle this by BOOTABLE.
 You only need to specify the output folder to point to the directory BOOTABLE/benchmark_output/`Toolname` as specified in the example.
+Please do not overwrite already existing directories of other tools already existing in the `benchmark_output` directory.

 - And of course you need to install your tool and all required dependencies yourself and check everything is working fine.